CentauriSoldier/LuaEx/README.md

 	v0.4
 	Bugfix: typo that caused global enums to not be put into the global environment.
-	Feature: enums can now also be private.
+	Feature: enums can now also be non-global.
 	Feature: the enum created by a call to the enum function is now returned.

 	v0.3